sanjayyepuri/personalsite-v2/_posts/2018-10-23-the-cloud-on-your-desk.md

 * 5x 6in.
 MicroUSB Cables
 * 5x 16GB microSD cards

 I then 3D printed [this](https://www.thingiverse.com/thing:1573414) stackable chassis for the Pis which I attached to the switch using a special permanent 3M tape.
 The end result was a little messy because I had run out of plastic towards the end of the print however the cluster was still functional.
-In fact this had allowed me to later borrow a friends pi screen to attach to the top of the cluster (the cherry on top).
+In fact this had allowed me to later borrow a friends Pi screen to attach to the top of the cluster (the cherry on top).
 This is how it turned out:

 ![](/assets/pi-cluster-build.jpeg)